kazurayam/KatalonDiscussion7527/README.md

-Grouping WebElements by id attribute, which has a defined format with partially changing part, and sort the id values.
+Grouping WebElements by id attribute which has a defined format with partially changing part, and sorting the id values.
 ============

 This is a [Katalon Studio](https://www.katalon.com/) project for demonstration purpose.
-You can download the zip file from the [releases] page to your PC, and run it with your Katalon Studio.
+You can download the zip file from the [releases](https://github.com/kazurayam/KatalonDiscussion7527/releases) page to your PC, and run it with your Katalon Studio.

 This project was developed with Katalon Studio version 5.7.1.